The Dark Knight Returns: Background and creation

 Since the 1950s, when the Comics Code Authority was established, the character of Batman had drifted from his darker, more serious roots.
 It was not until the 1970s when the character began to feature in darker stories once again; however, Batman was still commonly associated with the campy theme of the 1960s Batman TV series, and was regarded more as a father figure to Robin rather than as his original identity as a vigilante.

 In the early 1980s, DC Comics promoted Batman group editor Dick Giordano to editorial director for the company.
 Writer-artist Frank Miller was recruited to create The Dark Knight Returns.
 Giordano said he worked with Miller on the story's plot, and said, "[t]he version that was finally done was about his fourth or fifth draft.
 The basic storyline was the same but there were a lot of detours along the way."

 "With Batman, you've got a character that you can describe in just a few seconds: His parents were murdered by criminals; he's warring on crime for the rest of his life," Miller explained in the documentary Comic Book Confidential.
 "He was created in 1938, and the character was just ruthless in his methods, terrifying to criminals.
 Over the years, that got softened and softened, because people started thinking that comics had to be just for kids... and Batman had to be made much nicer.
 And eventually, no kid could relate to him anymore."

 During the creation of the series, fellow comics writer/artist John Byrne told Miller, "Robin must be a girl", and Miller agreed.
 Miller said that the comic series' plot was inspired by Dirty Harry, specifically the 1983 film Sudden Impact, in which Dirty Harry returns to crime-fighting after a lengthy convalescence.
 The series employed a 16-panel grid for its pages.
 Each page was composed of either a combination of 16 panels, or anywhere between sixteen and one panel per page.
 Giordano left the project halfway through because of disagreements over production deadlines.
 Comics historian Les Daniels wrote that Miller's idea of ignoring deadlines was "the culmination of the quest towards artistic independence".

 While the comic's ending features Batman faking his death and leading up the Sons of Batman to continue with his crusade against crime, symbolizing that Bruce Wayne dies but Batman lives on, this wasn't the original intention.
 During the MCM London Comic Con 2018, Miller revealed that in his original plans for the ending of The Dark Knight Returns, Batman was going to be gunned down by the police while fighting them, but the story got away from him and changed his mind.

-The issues of The Dark Knight Returns were presented in packaging that included extra pages, square binding and glossy paper to highlight the watercolor paintings by colorist Lynn Varley.
+The four issues of The Dark Knight Returns were presented in packaging that included extra pages, square binding, card-stock covers, and glossy paper to highlight the watercolor paintings by colorist Lynn Varley.